 CONVERTING THE VIDEO -

-Notice that this new '.avi' file is much bigger than the original file (typically between 5 and 10 times larger).
+Notice that this new '.avi' file is much bigger than the original file (typically around 10 times larger).

 There's no need to worry though... these large files are only working files, and do not need to be kept after your project is finished..